Golden Minerals (NYSE:AUMN) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Golden Minerals (NYSE:AUMN – Get Rating) in a report released on Tuesday morning.
-The firm issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of Golden Minerals (NYSE:AUMN – Get Rating) in a report issued on Saturday.
+The firm set a “sell” rating on the stock.

 Golden Minerals Company, a precious metals exploration company, mines, constructs, and explores for mineral properties containing precious metals.
 It explores for gold, silver, zinc, lead, and other minerals.
 The company holds a 100% interest in the Rodeo gold mine situated in Durango State, Mexico; and a 100% interest in the Velardeña and Chicago gold-silver mining properties and associated oxide and sulfide processing plants located in the State of Durango, Mexico.